-All teachers at Gayton Primary School hold a teaching qualification at degree level.
-Our teaching assistants are either qualified NNEBs or hold a teaching assistants qualification.
-Staff have a wide range of length of experience at dealing with different pupils needs.
-On-going training is available for all school staff to keep them informed of current developments within education either internally at school or via the local authority.
+All teachers at Gayton Primary School hold a teaching qualification at degree level and our teaching assistants are appropriately experienced.
+Staff have a wide range of length of experience at dealing with different pupils' needs.
+On-going training is available for all school staff to keep them informed of current developments within education either internally at school or via the Local Authority.

-Where staff feel that additional support is needed to supplement their teaching of a pupil, advice is sought via colleagues, team leaders, SENDCO, and/or Senior leadership team.
+Where staff feel that additional support is needed to supplement their teaching of a pupil, advice is sought via colleagues, team leaders, SENDCO and/or Senior Leadership Team.
 If further support is needed for a pupil, advice and recommendations may be given from the team of professionals mentioned in section 2 or other agencies as needed.
-Other agencies e.g. school nurses/occupational therapist may come into school to monitor pupils' progress although parents/carer will need to attend clinic appointments at a different location.
+Other agencies (e.g. school nurses/occupational therapist) may come into school to monitor pupils' progress although parents/carer will need to attend clinic appointments at a different location.
 Specialist expertise for children requiring additional SEND support is secured through the SENDCO who uses Local Authority recognised agencies.
-The amount of input from these agencies differs through the year depending on the pupils needs.
+The amount of input from these agencies differs through the year depending on the pupil's needs.